Skip to main content

 Buying cars today is much different than it was 10, or even five, years ago.
 Artificial intelligence (AI), coupled with consumers who are more informed than ever, has limited the amount of negotiating and haggling that typically takes place at car dealerships across the country.

-“Dealer research indicates the average consumer visits 11 websites to gain more information on a vehicle they’re interested in,” Lyles said.
+“Per dealer research, the average consumer visits 11 websites to gain more information on a vehicle they’re interested in,” Lyles said.
 “It’s not surprising to get customers at the dealership who are as up to speed on the features, options, and technologies in vehicles as the people selling them.”

 • Give yourself time to evaluate your options: Spend time at the dealership examining the vehicles you are interested in that are within your budget.
 Consider all available options, and try to avoid making a quick decision.